The healthcare industry is ever growing and there is a lot to consider when it comes to healthcare marketing, branding, and website design.

 A disruptor will do whatever it takes to make a mark on the current industry, whether that affects other companies or not.

 This could be anything from displacing another company due to more affordable pricing, or even simply refusing to do things the way they have always been done.

-A pioneer in the healthcare industry could be a company offering a new piece of medical technology based on gaps in research, or a GP practice opening around the clock for 24 hours several days a week.
+A pioneer in the healthcare industry could be a company offering a new piece of medical technology based on gaps in current research, or a GP practice opening around the clock for 24 hours several days a week.